anaskanafani/Agricultural-Disease-Detection/readme.md

         layers.Dense(64, activation="relu"),
         layers.Dense(num_classes, activation="softmax")
         ```
+    - **Explanation:**
+      - **Flatten Layer:** Converts the 2D feature maps into a 1D vector, preparing the data for the fully connected layers.
+      - **Dense Layers:** The first dense layer (with ReLU activation) learns complex patterns and interactions between the features.
+The second dense layer (with softmax activation) outputs the probabilities for each class.
+      - **Softmax Activation:** Softmax is used for multi-class classification.
+It converts the raw output scores into probabilities, summing up to 1.

 4. **Model Summary:**
     ```python
     model.summary()
     ```

+   - **Explanation:** Provides a summary of the model architecture, including the layer names, output shapes, and the number of parameters.

     <pre style="white-space:pre;overflow-x:auto;line-height:normal;font-family:Menlo,'DejaVu Sans Mono',consolas,'Courier New',monospace">┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┓
    ┃<span style="font-weight: bold"> Layer (type)                    </span>┃<span style="font-weight: bold"> Output Shape           </span>┃<span style="font-weight: bold">       Param # </span>┃